gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 - use IPv6 prefixes assigned by provider for pod CIDR similar to [provider-assigned node CIDR](https://github.com/gardener/gardener/blob/219d828fcdea81fb3edf13de2736daf81e137923/pkg/operation/botanist/infrastructure.go#L73)
 - support changing the networking setup of shoots from IPv4 to IPv6 single-stack or vice-versa
 - host IPv6 single-stack shoots on IPv4 single-stack seeds or vice-versa
-- propose changes API types defined outside of gardener/gardener and their implementations, e.g., the `NetworkConfig` APIs (`providerConfig`) of networking extensions
+- propose changes to API types defined outside of gardener/gardener and their implementations, e.g., the `NetworkConfig` APIs (`providerConfig`) of networking extensions

 ## Proposal